 On die temperature sensing is used for accurate temperature reporting and over temperature detection.
-The READ TEMEPRATURE PMBus command reports this temperature in 1°C resolution.
-For the IR38165 and

-IR38365, which do not support PMBus communication, the temperature may be read back through the 8-bit register temp_byte, which reports the die temperature in 1°C resolution, offset by 40°C. Thus, the temperature is given by temp_byte +40°C.
+The temperature may be read back through the 8-bit register temp\byte, which reports the die temperature in 1°C resolution, offset by 40°C. Thus, the temperature is given by temp byte +40°C.